pro100svitlo/FingerprintAuthHelper/README.md

     @Override
     public void onFingerprintStatus(boolean authSuccessful, int errorType, CharSequence errorMess) {
         if (authSuccessful){
-            // do some stuff here in case auth was successfull } else if (mFAH != null){
+            // do some stuff here in case auth was successful } else if (mFAH != null){
           // do some stuff here in case auth failed switch (errorType){